lightning/bolts/08-transport.md

      * Where `encrypt` is an evaluation of `ChaCha20-Poly1305` (IETF variant) with the passed arguments, with nonce `n` encoded as 32 zero bits, followed by a *little-endian* 64-bit value.
-Note: this follows the Noise Protocol convention, rather than our normal endian).
+Note: this follows the Noise Protocol convention, rather than our normal endian.

   * `decryptWithAD(k, n, ad, ciphertext)`: outputs `decrypt(k, n, ad, ciphertext)`
      * Where `decrypt` is an evaluation of `ChaCha20-Poly1305` (IETF variant)